The energy transition: what will it look like?

 Introductie in de energietransitie | 5 masterclasses naar keuze

-• 10 Dec 2024 - 28 Jan 2025
+• 28 Jan 2025 - 1 Jul 2025

-• Groningen, The Netherlands
+• The Netherlands and Belgium

 Masterclass Energieplanologie